 Hit “Show Keywords”

-The report will show you all of the keywords those URLs rank for, with at least one post ranking in the top 10.
+The report will show you all the keywords those URLs rank for, with at least one post ranking in the top 10.

 For a broader keyword list, untick the “At least one of the targets should rank in the top 10” toggle.

-UseTopic scrapes the People Also Ask data and displays it for you in one place.
+SearchResponse scrapes the People Also Ask data and displays it for you in one place.
 This saves you time from going down rabbit holes.

 Here’s what I get typing in the keyword “blogging”: